 PRODUCING QUALITY HIGHLAND BEEF

-The most important link in the QHBP is you, the producer.
+The most important link in the QHB program is you, the producer.
 Your management and production skills will determine the quality and wholesomeness of the beef you raise.
-AHCA has provided a set of guidelines, an outline, within which you will produce Quality Highland Beef (QHB).
+AHCA has provided a set of guidelines, an outline, in which you will produce QHB.
 It is your job to uphold these guidelines and produce the finest beef available.

 Beef production can sometimes be more of an art than a science.
 Knowing which management practices to utilize or when an animal is finished just right is often a skill that cannot be taught.
 However, there are certain practices you can follow to help ensure an excellent well-finished product.
 Below is a short list of tips and suggestions to help you in producing QHB.

 -High quality pasture.
-Cattle can gain over 2 lbs. per day on good quality pasture.
-Some producers and consumers prefer grass fed beef.
+Cattle can gain over 2 lbs. per day on good quality grass, legume, annual or a combination of such pasture systems.
+Some producers and consumers prefer forage fed beef.
 External fat on grass fed carcasses can have a yellowish tint which does not affect the flavor.
-In some areas of the country this can be a seasonal product.
+In some areas of the country this can be a seasonal product that coexists with the flush of fall and spring vegetation.

 -Pasture plus 1-10 lbs. grain.
 This system works well particularly with poorer quality pasture.
 The supplemental grain changes the yellow fat to white.
 This system requires more time and management.